fibo/trunx/README.md

 <img src="https://fibo.github.io/trunx/media/inline-docs.png"/>

 Some code snippets use a FontAwesome class, for example `<i className="fas fa-home"></i>`.
-The icon set is up to you, Trunx do not provide icons.
+The icon set is up to you, Trunx does not provide icons.

 #### `className` prop

-Almost all trunx components support a `className` prop, in case you need to append your custom CSS classes.
+Almost all Trunx components support a `className` prop, in case you need to append your custom CSS classes.

 ### `classnames`